top of page

 Step 5: CPL

-At the end of this Step you will be at 170h of total flight time, over 480h of ground school, and over 1,400h into your training and almost there!
+At the end of this Step you will be at 170h of total flight time.

 You can expect to pass the CPL flight test close to 18-months into your training.

-As a commercial pilot you are ready to join an airline, be captain of any airplane requiring single-crew or ready to begin type rating training for any airplane requiring two crew.
+As a commercial pilot you would be ready to join an airline, be captain of any airplane requiring single-crew or ready to begin type rating training for any airplane requiring two crew.

 Usually, airlines fly larger and more complex airplanes with more than one engine and so our Integrated Flight Training continues.